26 Funny Names for Groups of Animals That Are Totally Real

 Craig Fraser/Shutterstock

-How to remember: If giraffes are journeying across the land together, they are called a journey of giraffe.
-Once they reach their destination and stand still, observing the surroundings they tower over, they become a tower of giraffe.
+How to remember: If giraffes are journeying across the land together, they are called a journey of giraffes.
+Once they reach their destination and stand still, observing the surroundings they tower over, they become a tower of giraffes.

 Hyenas